Megaemce/TytuScript/README.md

 // FUNCTIONS //
 body.parts(); // returns array of all of the body changeable parts

-// function from root class Changeable body.showAll() // make all the parts of the body visible;
+// functions inherited from class Changeable body.showAll() // make all the parts of the body visible;
 body.hideAll() // make all the parts of the body invisible;
 body.activate() // make all the parts of the body active (the hookers works);